akka/akka/akka-docs/rst/common/may-change.rst

 ###########################

-To be able to introduce new modules and APIs without freezing them the moment they are released because of our :ref:`BinCompatRules <binary compatibility guarantees>` we have introduced the term **may change**.
+To be able to introduce new modules and APIs without freezing them the moment they are released because of our :ref:`binary compatibility guarantees <BinCompatRules>` we have introduced the term **may change**.

 Concretely **may change** means that an API or module is in early access mode and that it: